· 6 min read

 Strip it back to two questions.
 First: what job needs doing — a whole front-of-house role, or just the phone?
 Second: what does one missed booking cost you, and how many of those would the option in front of you actually prevent?
 A salary that fills a full role can be excellent value.
 A salary paid mostly to sit near a phone that still goes unanswered on nights and weekends is not.

-For what it’s worth, this is the problem Estric was built for: it answers your existing number around the clock, answers questions from your own business information, books appointments during the call, and starts at $99 a month — with plans at $249 and $599 that differ only in monthly minutes and conversations, not features.
+For what it’s worth, this is the problem Estric AI was built for: it answers your existing number around the clock, answers questions from your own business information, books appointments during the call, and starts at $39 a month — with plans at $99, $249 and $599 that differ only in monthly minutes and conversations, not features.
 Whether that or a hire is right for you comes down to the two questions above, not to anyone’s sales pitch — ours included.

-Put Estric on your phone
+Put Estric AI on your phone

 Get started